JHaley1513/JTunes/README.txt

 We also have a framework in place to add and edit lyrics, copyright, and other info for songs and albums, but haven't yet implemented a way to enable this for the user in the GUI.

+TO DO
+Implement a system to edit song info within the GUI, as well as create a more user-friendly way to add new songs and artists.

 --ADDING NEW SONGS--